Edward-EH-Holmes/CS5346-2023-24-Own-Time-Own-Target-OTOT-Tasks/README.md

-For Task A, I used Ubuntu.
+For Task A, if you want to localize this deployment, I have provided the Ubuntu tutorial here.

  Install npm